SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

     ```

-    - In a next step, you will create a number of services e.g. for connection and Event Mesh.
-You will do this by executing the following Cloud Foundry create service commands.
+    - In the next step, you will create a number of service instances such as SAP Connectivity and SAP Event Mesh services.
+You will do this by executing the following Cloud Foundry create service instance commands.